 To further assess the efficacy of our proposed approach, we conducted a comprehensive comparison with state-of-the-art methods employing packet-level data.
 Our selection criteria prioritized approaches with experiments on the same dataset, reporting precision, recall, accuracy, and F-1 Score.
 Despite potential differences in input processing and data extraction, our aim was to provide a holistic evaluation of packet-level data methods.

-To ensure a fair comparison, we identified works operating under similar experimental conditions.
-Detailed results are available in Fig. \ref{fig:result}.
-These results unequivocally demonstrate our approach consistently outperforming other state-of-the-art methods utilizing network traffic packet data.
-This compelling evidence underscores our approach's effectiveness and superiority in classifying attack classes using packet level network traffic data.
+To ensure a fair comparison, we identified works under similar experimental conditions.Detailed results in Fig. \ref{fig:result} unequivocally show our approach consistently outperforming other state-of-the-art methods with network traffic packet data.
+This underscores the effectiveness and superiority of our approach in classifying attack classes using packet-level network traffic data.